Skip to main content

 The annual 401(k) account fee charged to you is typically between 0.08% and 0.35%, depending on the pricing plan chosen by your employer and the date the plan was established.

 You can find your specific annual account fee within your Annual Disclosure.
-To access this document, navigate to your name and select Resource Library in the drop-down menu, then Notices & Disclosures.
-Your annual account fee will be outlined under "Administrative Expenses" within the "What fees will apply to my account?" section.
+To access this document, navigate to Documents in the main menu of your dashboard, then go to the Resource library tab.
+Scroll down until you find the Annual Disclosure for the year and click the download button.
+Your annual account fee will be outlined within the section titled "What fees will apply to my account?"

 Where can I view my monthly fees?